ashishk6435/Banking-Risk-Analytics/README.md

 This project demonstrates how combining **Python EDA** with **Power BI dashboards** can transform raw banking data into actionable risk insights.
 The solution supports proactive risk management, reduces default probability, and balances portfolio growth with liquidity stability.

----

-⭐ If you find this project useful, feel free to fork or star the repository!.